MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/pass-parameters-url-by-using-ribbon.md

 [!INCLUDE[languagecode](../../includes/languagecode.md)]

 > [!NOTE]
->  We recommend that you use the entity name instead of the entity type code because the entity type code may be different between model-driven apps installations.
+>  We recommend that you use the table name instead of the table type code because the table type code may be different between model-driven apps installations.

 ### Example
  The following sample shows the URL without parameters: